Radiology Report Template

 How does our Radiology Report Template work?

-Referring physicians, radiologists, and other healthcare professionals can utilize our free Radiology Report Template to create comprehensive and standardized reports for their patients quickly.
+Referring physicians, a radiologist interpreting imaging studies, and other healthcare professionals can use our free Radiology Report Template to create comprehensive and standardized reports for their patients quickly.
 Here's how to get started:

 Step 1: Download the form

 Get a copy of the structured report template using the link on this page.
-You may also get it from the Carepatron app or our resources library.
+You may also get it from the Carepatron app or through this guide.

 Step 2: Use the digital format or print a copy

 You can use the digital version of our template, which can be filled out electronically.
-Alternatively, print a paper copy and fill it in by hand.
+Alternatively, you can also print a paper copy and fill it in by hand.

 Step 3: Fill in the required information